-Prague, Czech Republic – Ever wondered why the Russian Embassy in Prague was so huge and massive?
-Well, turns out Czech counter-intelligence spies have been asking themselves the same question.
+Prague, Czech Republic – Ever wondered why the Russian Embassy in Prague was so massive?
+Well, turns out counter-espionage agencies in the Czech Republic have been asking themselves the same question.

 The Czech intelligence agency (BIS), who released its annual report on Monday, singled out Moscow and Beijing as the most active and aggressive foreign governments in terms of espionage, intelligence gathering and disinformation tactics.
 According to the report, Russian and Chinese spies – often operating under diplomatic cover – have significantly stepped up their activities in the country last year and pose a clear threat to some of the countries’ strategic assets.